graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Tanaka, Y., Ando, T. and Sawamura, H., 2018.
 A new species of Middle Miocene baleen whale from the Nupinai Group, Hikatagawa Formation of Hokkaido, Japan. *PeerJ*, **6**, e4934.

+Tanaka, Y., Furusawa, H. and Kimura, M., 2020.
+A new member of fossil balaenid (Mysticeti, Cetacea) from the early Pliocene of Hokkaido, Japan. *Royal Society Open Science*, **7**, 192182.

 Theodor, J. M. and Foss, S. E., 2005.
 Deciduous dentitions of Eocene cebochoerid artiodactyls and cetartiodactyl relationships. *Journal of Mammalian Evolution*, **12**, 161-181.

 Thewissen, J. G. M., Williams, E. M., Roe, L. J. and Hussain, S. T., 2001.
 Skeletons of terrestrial cetaceans and the relationship of whales to artiodactyls. *Nature*, **413**, 277-281.